 About

-I focus on making change safe and sustainable — building platforms where teams can move fast without sacrificing reliability, security, or governance.
-I’ve worked across startups and larger organizations, from greenfield builds and migrations to the day-to-day reality of running and scaling production platforms.
+My focus is making change safe and sustainable: platforms that let teams move quickly without losing reliability, security, or operational clarity.
+I’ve worked across startups and larger organizations, from new builds and migrations to the everyday work of running production platforms.

 Currently